jon-harper/jon-harper.github.io/docs/about.md

 My family has a page layout and publishing business.
 By sixteen, my working knowledge covered the Microsoft Office suite, Photoshop, and how to maintain and troubleshoot a small business network.

-I studied Computer Science and Literature at The University of Texas at Dallas.
+I studied Computer Science and English at The University of Texas at Dallas.
 Life took me in another direction, but I cultivated an ongoing love of C++ and problem solving.
 In the years since, I studied UI design and UX, iconography, and typography.
 I learned Python around 2010 to prototype user interfaces and write simple desktop scripts.

 During the early-to-mid 2010s, I developed several tools in C++ using the Qt Framework.
 I picked up Doxygen as a cross-platform solution for documenting both C++ and Python.
 In the late '10s, my interests keyed in on embedded applications.
 This dovetailed well when 3D printing became a hobby, along with a knowledge of Python.